Judicial Separation Solicitor

 Judicial Separation Law

-In a case of judicial separation, the court has almost the same range of powers as in divorce proceedings, allowing it to deal with issues relating to financial matters between the parties.
+In a case of judicial separation, the court has almost the same range of powers as in divorce proceedings, meaning that it is able to deal with issues relating to financial matters between the parties.
 With regards to children, the Court has exactly the same powers as it does when dealing with divorce proceedings.

 If you would like further information regarding any aspect of judicial separation law in the UK, our judicial separation specialists will be happy to provide legal advice and guidance.
-Contact us today on 0151 515 3036 or 07780 617 217 or request a call back. and we will be in touch to discuss your case.
+Contact us today on 0151 515 3036 or request a call back from one of our judicial separation lawyers.